RLukas2/RLukas2/README.md

 # 🌟 Featured Projects

 - **[Orantio (Backend)](https://github.com/mobile-apcs-ntploc21/mobile-backend)** and **[Orantio (Frontend)](https://github.com/mobile-apcs-ntploc21/mobile-frontend)**: **Orantio** is a mobile app replicating the core features of Discord, developed by a four-member team: Loc, Nhan, Phuc, and me.
 The app offers user authentication, server management with hierarchical roles, categorized channels, and direct messaging for real-time communication.
 The backend, built with TypeScript, utilizes Mongoose for database operations, Apollo Server (GraphQL) for efficient data querying, and AWS for file storage and hosting.
-The frontend is developed using React and Expo, providing a responsive, mobile-friendly experience.
+The front end is developed using React and Expo, providing a responsive, mobile-friendly experience.
 - **[Minesweeper](https://github.com/RLukas2/minesweeper)**: **Minesweeper** is a C++ project trying to rebuilt the old fashion Minesweeper game.
-Giving users options to set the seed, difficulty, custom number of rows, columns and bombs, ensuring fun and customizability.
+Giving users options to set the seed, difficulty, and custom number of rows, columns, and bombs, ensuring fun and customizability.

 # 📈 My GitHub stats